Ngoc Son Temple

 The architecture of Ngoc Son temple expresses clearly the harmony of religion over thousands of years of civilization, making it a typical space and architectural masterpiece.

 The main campus of Ngoc Son Temple consists of three parts – Tran Ba Pavilion, the main shrine and the harem.
 The shrine bears the typical characteristics and features of Taoism, where Van Xuong – a prestigious scholar is worshipped, along with other gods and goddesses.
-The harem is devoted to Tran Hung Dao, a hero of Vietnam in the 13th century who defeated three major Mongol invasions.
-Tourists visiting the temple not only feel the presence of Confucianism but also Buddhism’s with the appearance of Buddha statues and the Gods of Mountain and Earth.
+The harem devoted to Tran Hung Dao, who defeated three major Mongol invasions.
+Tourists visiting the temple could feel the presence of Confucianism.
+Furthermore, they can pilgrim Buddhism’s with the appearance of Buddha statues and the Gods of Mountain and Earth.

-Moreover, the reconciliation of Taoism, Buddhism and Confucianism is not only evident in worship but also in architecture, construction, parallel sentences system, horizontal diaphragm, decorative objects in Ngoc Son temple.
-To reach the temple, visitors need to cross a red bridge called The Huc ( the place where morning sunlight settles) and walk through Tam Quan ( Three Gates).
+Moreover, the reconciliation of Taoism, Buddhism and Confucianism is evident in worship and architecture.
+The construction possesses parallel sentences system, horizontal diaphragm, decorative objects in Ngoc Son temple.
+To reach the temple, visitors need to cross a red bridge called The Huc.
+Which is the place where morning sunlight settle.
+Then they have to walk through Tam Quan ( Three Gates).
 Across the bridge situates a two-floor pavilion, Dac Nguyet Lau (Moon Gazing Pavilion).
-The right and left side of the temple is guarded by symbols of Dragon and Turtle, bringing a touch of Eastern Philosophy and Taoism.
+The right and left side of the temple is guarded by symbols of Dragon and Turtle.
+Which bring a touch of Eastern Philosophy and Taoism.

 The Confucianism has made its impression on the architectures of But Thap (Pen Tower) and Dai Nghien(Ink Slab).
 Inside the first gate locates the Pen Tower (Thap But), a ten-meter high stone structure resembles a writing brush.
 The body of the tower was carved three letters “Ta Thanh Thien “(Writing on the clear blue Sky), reminding the descendants of trust and honesty.
 Dai Nghien appears as a half peach and three mouth-opening frogs, which devotes to the invaluable contribution of teachers.
 These two architectures are especially dedicated to literature and poetry, showing the importance of education and wisdom.

 Furthermore, Ngoc Son Temple has occupied a special place in Vietnamese people’s heart because it is the convergence of historical, cultural and spiritual symbols, bearing the hope of peace, knowledge and wisdom of Vietnam.
-As a country that had gone through many fierce wars in the past like Vietnam, its citizens, more than anyone, have felt the pain of loss and destruction the wars brought.
+As a country that had gone through many fierce wars in the past like Vietnam, who have felt the pain of loss and destruction in wars.
 The desire for peace is always burning inside each Vietnamese person and they put their hope in the construction of Ngoc Son Temple.

-The legend of King Le Loi returning the sword to the golden turtle at Hoan Kiem Lake means to put off weapons, end the wars and rebuild the country.
-The construction of But Thap and Dai Nghien right after that expresses the Vietnamese’s traditional values and fondness of knowledge, education and talents.
+The legend of King Le Loi returning the sword to the golden turtle at Hoan Kiem Lake.
+That shows to put off weapons, end the wars and rebuild the country.
+The construction of But Thap and Dai Nghien right after that expresses the Vietnamese’s traditional values.
+Based on the time-honored history, Vietnam appreciates and fondness of knowledge, education and talents.